techqueria/website/content/english/success/member.md

 You've successfully completed the member sign up form for Techqueria. 📝

-You should get an invite to our Slack community within 1 week and have been automatically subscribed to our mailing list.
+You should get an invite to our Slack community within 1 week and have been automatically subscribed to our mailing list which you can opt of at anytime.

 In the meantime, enjoy these cute tacitos and please read through our [Slack Community Guidelines](/communities/slack/)